 - Salt and pepper.

-We love poached eggs in my house.
+We love all kinds of eggs including poached eggs in my house.
 I frequently make different variations of Eggs Benedict.
 My husband refers to these poached eggs as “eggs in the water,” and he often calls it “weird science.”
 When I ask him on a weekend, what he wants for breakfast, he simply requests, “eggs in the water, please.”
 Because we love them so much, and have them so often, I’ve become a little creative with these ‘scientific’ eggs in water.
 You may find this Smashed Avocado Poached Egg Toast with feta appealing, or you may want to try these Easy Crepes Eggs Benedict.
 The eggs can also be poached in the sauce like in this recipe for Shakshouka – classic Mediterranean Breakfast.

 This Poached Egg on Parmesan Tomato Toast came out really good: Tomatoes with herbs, and then balanced by a crispy delicious, almost crusty, parmesan cheese…it’s to die for!
 And by topping it off with a runny poached egg make it really divine.
 I then finished it all off with some toasted ground sesame seeds to elevate this simple dish.
 I usually keep toasted ground sesame seeds on hand.
 I just put sesame seeds on a non stick pan and toast them until they are a golden brown.
 Once toasted, I grind them in a coffee grinder and use them as an extra spice for many dishes.